awesomeeng/awesome-config/README.md

 ## Adding Configurations

-You can add configuration in four basic ways: A JavaScript Object, a JSON String, a resolved filename, or a resolved directory.
-Each approach has slight differences to what happens.
-You may also add as many configurations you want before calling `config().start()`.
+You can add configuration in five basic ways: A JavaScript Object, a JSON String, an AwesomeConfig Notation string, a resolved filename, or a resolved directory.
+Each approach has slight differences and fits different needs.

+You may add as many configurations you want before calling `config().start()`.

 When `config().start()` is called, all of the added configurations are merged together into a single configuration view.
 The order they are merged is the order in which they are added, thus things added later will overwrite things added earlier if they have the same property names.
 This intentionally lets you provide some values, but then override them later as needed.